The 2026 Innovation Fellowship

 • A laptop (on an as-needed basis) to use for the duration of the program

-• Support obtaining a paid internships and employment in your field
+• Support obtaining a paid internship and employment in your field

 • Receive a letter of recommendation to assist in their job search